MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 200 Governance, Risk, Compliance & Security

 - Some search tools respect user access rights, but inconsistencies exist, and inappropriate content may be surfaced.
-This is exacerbated by the power of AI based search, which is grounded in incorrect or conflciting data due to ineffective content management and governance.
+This is exacerbated by the power of AI based search, which is grounded in incorrect or conflicting data due to ineffective content management and governance.
 - Some effort is made to promote or identify current or authoritative versions, but with limited consistency.
 - Filenames are used as a substitute for metadata.
 - There is no overall search governance and strategy plan.